 Possible Impact on Government Benefits

-Although, in general, reverse mortgage proceeds are not considered income for Social Security or Medicare purposes, some need-based governmental assistance programs are affected by reverse mortgage proceeds.
+Although reverse mortgage proceeds are generally not considered income for Social Security or Medicare purposes, they affect some need-based governmental assistance programs.

 Programs That May Be Affected